NastaranTork/Recommender_Systems/README.md

 3. Harder to manipulate system
 ### Implementing an rating movies recommender
 Look at the main.py file.
 I used MovieLens dataset.
+After preparing data, for comparing pairwise correlation each column with others, Pandas' cornwith function can be used.

 #### (Note: Make sure that the behavior that you're considering is based on people actually spending money.
 So, you'll get more reliable results.)